Updated for tax year 2025

 Understanding a sole proprietorship

 A sole proprietorship can be a good choice for entrepreneurs who are starting a new business.
-Setting one up is fairly straightforward, making it an easy option compared to the many formalities needed to set up other more complicated business structures.
+Setting one up is fairly straightforward, making it an easy option compared to the many formalities required for other, more complicated business structures.

 This type of business is an unincorporated business — a sole proprietorship doesn’t separate you and your business from a legal standpoint, meaning there is no distinction between your personal assets and those of your business.